JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Git and Git for Windows were updated to version 2.45.1.
 * Perforce was updated to version 2022.2-2531894.

+### Known Issues
+{id="known-issues-2022-04-6"}

+* Requests sent by the [GitHub Commit Hook](configuring-vcs-post-commit-hooks-for-teamcity.md) plugin fail with the "403: Access Denied" error.
+Update your plugin to [version 2022.04-109057](https://plugins.jetbrains.com/plugin/9179-github-commit-hooks/versions/stable/544827) to resolve this issue.
+See this YouTrack ticket for more information: [TW-86680](https://youtrack.jetbrains.com/issue/TW-86680).

 ## Changes from 2022.04.4 to 2022.04.5